 Toxic PAHs in pellet ashes

-It has also been noted that ash from pellet stoves contains polycyclic aromatic hydrocarbons (PAHs).
-An Italian study noted that ash is often used as a soil amendment, and recommended that ash from pellet stoves not be used on plants destined for human and animal food due to toxicity concerns.
+It has also been found that ash from pellet stoves contains polycyclic aromatic hydrocarbons (PAHs).
+An Italian study noted, for example, that ash is often used as a soil amendment, and recommended that ash from pellet stoves not be used on plants destined for human and animal food due to toxicity concerns.

 Residential wood burning references